ssugar/OldBlog/PowerBICopilot/PowerBI Copilot on the Cheap.md

 4. Click **OK** and then **Create**.

 ## Step 5: Local PowerShell Script
 On your local machine, you'll have a PowerShell script that calls the webhook to start the Runbook.
-Note the need to fill in the WebhootUri variable in the code below.
+Note the need to fill in the WebhookUri variable in the code below.
 This Uri will come from Step 4.3 above.

 ```powershell
 param (